 Civil vs. Criminal Action

 A criminal prosecution is handled by the state and focuses on punishing the attacker.
-A civil lawsuit, filed by the survivor, seeks compensation for harm caused.
+Survivors can file a civil action to seek compensation for harm caused.
+A civil lawsuit, filed by the survivor in civil court, seeks compensation and accountability.
 You can pursue a civil lawsuit even if criminal charges were never filed or the driver was not convicted.
-Civil claims require a lower burden of proof and give survivors more control over the process.
+The civil legal system allows survivors to pursue justice and compensation independently of criminal proceedings.
+Also, civil claims require a lower burden of proof and give survivors more control over the process.

 Compensation Available for Survivors

-Every case is unique, but survivors may be eligible to recover compensation for:
+Every case is unique.
+However, survivors may be eligible to recover compensation for:

 - Medical treatment and therapy